Kitware/SMTK/doc/userguide/model/property-names.rst

 ..
 Blank row:
 ..  |                                |               |                                                                            |

-.. _bridge-model-properties:
+.. _session-model-properties:

-Model properties of bridges
+Model properties of sessions
 ---------------------------

-In general, bridges should choose a prefix for their property names so that developers can easily identify the source of the property, even when saved in a JSON model file.
+In general, sessions should choose a prefix for their property names so that developers can easily identify the source of the property, even when saved in a JSON model file.
-The exception to this rule is properties that should be universal across bridges, such as pedigree ID.
+The exception to this rule is properties that should be universal across sessions, such as pedigree ID.

-Properties specific to the Exodus bridge are listed in the table below.
+Properties specific to the Exodus session are listed in the table below.

 +--------------------------------+---------------+----------------------------------------------------------------------------+
 | Property name                  | Property type | Description                                                                |